flightaware/flightxml3_examples/php/soap/SoapClient/README.md

 -------------------
 Copy the example files to your web server's document root or configure your web server to host the project.

+Or execute the script on the command line: php index.php